 6 State of the atmosphere

-The governing equations form the system of equations that determine the temporal development of the atmosphere.
-First, however, their condition must be described.
+The governing equations form the system that determines the temporal evolution of the atmosphere.
+First, however, its state must be described.

-A particle is a small volume of air $\Delta V$, which is so large that on a long-term average it contains such a large number of gas molecules that a continuous picture of matter can be assumed.
-The atmosphere $A\subseteq\mathbb{R}^3$ is the gas envelope of the Earth.
-The openness makes sense so that a directional derivation in every direction is possible at every point.
-The definition of the upper bound depends on the problem being addressed.
-At the lower limit, the atmosphere is limited by the earth's surface, including the movements that take place there, so the amount $A$ is time-dependent, $A = A\left(t\right)$.
+A particle is a small air volume $\Delta V$, chosen large enough that, in the long-term mean, it contains sufficiently many gas molecules for a continuum description of matter to be justified.
+The atmosphere $A\subseteq\mathbb{R}^3$ is the gaseous envelope of the Earth.
+The openness of $A$ is useful, since it allows directional derivatives in every direction at every point.
+The definition of the upper boundary depends on the problem under consideration.
+At the lower boundary, the atmosphere is bounded by the Earth's surface, including the motions taking place there; therefore the set $A$ is time-dependent, $A = A\left(t\right)$.
 All meteorological fields are assumed to be differentiable as often as required for the calculations.
-Air consists of dry air and Tracers.
+Air consists of dry air and tracers.
 These include:

 Moist air is a mixture of dry air and water vapor.
-The number of tracer classes taken into account, in particular the condensate classes, is considered sufficient when incorrect predictions are no longer due to coarseness in the equation system used for the prediction, but to errors in the initial and/or boundary conditions.
+The number of tracer classes considered, in particular the condensate classes, is regarded as sufficient once incorrect predictions are no longer attributable to coarse approximations in the governing equation system used for the forecast, but rather to errors in the initial and/or boundary conditions.
 The following state variables are defined:

 6.2 Second continuum transition

-The derivation of the Navier-Stokes equations is based on a continuous conception of matter, which was motivated by a continuum transition.
-The continuum transition is a heuristic idea based on the assumption that matter will eventually become continuous if you just zoom out enough to blur the grittiness of matter in the form of atoms and molecules.
-Mathematically, this means using continuously differentiable fields to describe the system instead of a number of trajectories.
+The derivation of the Navier-Stokes equations is based on a continuum conception of matter, motivated by a continuum transition.
+The continuum transition is a heuristic idea based on the assumption that matter appears continuous once one zooms out far enough for the granular structure formed by atoms and molecules to blur.
+Mathematically, this means describing the system by continuously differentiable fields rather than by a collection of trajectories.

-You are faced with a similar problem if you include phase transitions and condensates in the description.
-You could now describe the condensates using trajectory curves, while still treating the gas phase as a fluid.
-However, this has two disadvantages: First of all, for such a formulation you have to answer the technical question of what size something is considered to be condensate; In addition, the computational effort required for this is enormous.
-Instead, you do the so-called Second phase transition, which also considers the mass densities and other properties of the condensates as continuously differentiable functions.
-Of course, this is not exact in the sense that the Maxwell equations are exact, but the fundamental problem is already inherent in the Navier-Stokes equations themselves.
+A similar problem arises when phase transitions and condensates are included in the description.
+One could describe condensates by trajectories while continuing to treat the gas phase as a fluid.
+This has two disadvantages: first, such a formulation requires a technical criterion for deciding from which size onward something is treated as condensate; second, the associated computational cost is enormous.
+Instead, one applies the so-called Second phase transition, in which the mass densities and other properties of condensates are likewise represented as continuously differentiable functions.
+This is, of course, not exact in the way Maxwell's equations are exact, but the underlying issue is already inherent in the Navier-Stokes equations themselves.

 The totality of all these quantities is an atmospheric state $Z$.
-The aim of this chapter is to formulate prognostic equations in such a way that the state trajectory is determined by initial conditions and boundary conditions.
-Each state is considered a quasi-stationary state.
-Through thermodynamic equations of state or other diagnostic equations that arise from approximate or approximate relations between the elements of $Z$, a state can already be determined by a real subset of $Z$ or by a bijection on this subset.
+The aim of this chapter is to formulate prognostic equations in such a way that the state trajectory is determined by initial and boundary conditions.
+Each state is treated as a quasi-stationary state.
+Through thermodynamic equations of state or other diagnostic equations that arise from exact or approximate relations among the elements of $Z$, a state may already be determined by a proper subset of $Z$ or by a bijection on such a subset.

-The $i-$th condensate class has the microscopic density $\rho_i'$, which means, for example, the density of water $\sim$ $10^3$ kgm$^{-3}$ in contrast to the density averaged over a particle.
-The $\rho_i'$ are assumed to be constants that do not depend on external conditions for them
+Let the $i$-th condensate class have the microscopic density $\rho_i'$, meaning, for example, the density of water $\sim$ $10^3$ kgm$^{-3}$, in contrast to the density averaged over a particle.
+The $\rho_i'$ are assumed to be constants that do not depend on external conditions; for them

 \[ \begin{align} \rho_i' = \frac{m_i}{V_i}, \end{align} \]

-where $m_i$ is the mass of component $i$ and $V_i$ is the volume occupied by it.
-The density of air is generally given by:
+where $m_i$ is the mass of component $i$ and $V_i$ is its occupied volume.
+The density of air is generally given by

-The following applies to the density $\rho_g$ of the gaseous air
+For the density $\rho_g$ of the gaseous air, one has

-For the microscopic densities of gaseous air one obtains
+For the microscopic density of gaseous air, one obtains

 The microscopic density of water vapor $\rho_v'$ is also referred to as microscopic humidity.
-The same applies to them
+Analogously,

 \[ \begin{align} p = T_gR_g\rho_g'. \end{align} \]